GravityI/godot-toolbox/README.md

 ## License

 Each asset will have its own LICENSE.md file available in their folder.
-If it requires attribution, copy the **Credits** section in **Assets List**.
+If it requires attribution, use the **Credits** section in **Assets List**.

 ## Assets List